 (2) Any steps taken by the Conservation Commission or the Marine Authority, whether solely or jointly with an associated body, under Part V of the former Act in relation to a proposed management plan that has not been approved by the Minister before the commencement day have effect as if they were steps taken by the Commission, or the Commission jointly with the relevant joint responsible body, for the purposes of Part V of the amended Act.

-[Section 163 inserted by No. 28 of 2015 s.
+[Section 163 inserted: No. 28 of 2015 s.
 66.]

 164. Section 57A exemptions